Current status and prospects of light bino-higgsino dark matter in natural SUSY: Introduction

-In this work, we investigate the light bino-higgsino dark matter scenario in natural SUSY, focusing on its compatibility with recent DD constraints from LZ and LHC.
-We explore the light dark matter regime ($m_{\tilde{\chi}^0_1} < 350$ GeV) and determine the parameter space limit for the LSP that constitutes all or some portion of DM, i.e., DM relic density can be smaller than observed value.
-The small $\mu$ parameter in natural SUSY enhances bino-higgsino mixing, impacting the spin-independent (SI) and spin-dependent (SD) neutralino-nucleon scattering cross sections.
-Additionally, we evaluate the potential to probe this scenario through electroweakino searches at the 14 TeV LHC.
+In this work, we investigate the light bino--higgsino dark matter scenario in natural SUSY, focusing on its compatibility with recent DD constraints from LZ and LHC.
+We explore the light dark matter regime ($m_{\tilde{\chi}^0_1} < 350$~GeV) and determine the parameter space limit for the LSP that constitutes all or some portion of DM, i.e., DM relic density can be smaller than the observed value.
+The small $\mu$ parameter in natural SUSY enhances bino--higgsino mixing, impacting the spin-independent (SI) and spin-dependent (SD) neutralino--nucleon scattering cross sections.
+Additionally, we evaluate the potential to probe this scenario through electroweakino searches at the 14~TeV LHC.

-The paper is organized as follows: in Section~\ref{sec:neutralino}, we discuss the bino-higgsino neutralino parameter space in natural SUSY; in Section~\ref{sec:likelihood}, we present our parameter scan regions, adopted constraints, and likelihoods; in Section~\ref{sec:result}, we give obtained results; and in Section~\ref{sec:conclusion}, we summarize our conclusions.
+The paper is organized as follows: in Section~\ref{sec:neutralino}, we discuss the bino--higgsino neutralino parameter space in natural SUSY; in Section~\ref{sec:likelihood}, we present our parameter scan regions, adopted constraints, and likelihoods; in Section~\ref{sec:result}, we give obtained results; and in Section~\ref{sec:conclusion}, we summarize our conclusions.